Walgreens The Thread

 • Hypothyroidism

-Keratosis pilaris isn’t contagious, and it’s generally harmless, so treatment isn’t usually necessary.
+Keratosis pilaris isn’t contagious, and it’s generally harmless, so treatment may not be necessary.
 However, you can take steps to address this skin condition if you’re bothered by the presence of bumps.

 Treatment for keratosis pilaris may include any of the following interventions: